lavendelion/Tetris-Linux/README.md

 # Tetris-Linux
 Implementation of Tetris(Linux Version), purely operate in terminal.

 Still have some bugs to fix.
+See "TODO.txt" for more information.

 * Download this repo
 * compile the project by